|

 or Italy Boztepe knows how to adapt to the temper of a place but yet, at the

+same time, retain his unique identity.
 Q: What got you interested in WT and when

 you decided to begin to train (please elaborate on the experience)?
+A: I was interested in martial art since I

 was age 14 (1976), but later about 16 I start to look for things which could be